ACharbonneau/2016-09-28-MSU/12-variant-calling-workflow.md

 We will now use a loop to run the variant calling work flow of each of our fastq files, so the list of command below will be execute once for each fastq files.

-We would start the loop like this, so the name of each fastq file will by assigned to $fq
+We would start the loop like this, so the name of each fastq file will by assigned to `${fq}`

 ```bash
 $ for fq in data/trimmed_fastq/*.fastq